Assessing Identity Leakage in Talking Face Generation: Metrics and Evaluation Framework: Methodology

 \section{Methodology}

-We propose a systematic evaluation framework to analyze lip leaking from identity references in talking face generation.
-Our methodology comprises three main components: audio–video generation setups, identity reference selection strategies, and lip leaking assessment metrics.
-Together, these provide a comprehensive, model-agnostic framework to quantify lip leaking and evaluate model robustness in preserving identity and visual quality.
+We propose a systematic evaluation framework to analyze lip leakage from identity references in talking face generation.
+Our methodology comprises three main components: audio–video generation setups, identity reference selection strategies, and lip leakage assessment metrics.
+Together, these provide a comprehensive, model-agnostic framework to quantify lip leakage and evaluate model robustness in preserving identity and visual quality.
 By systematically varying audio and reference conditions, our framework uncovers subtle leakage behaviors that standard lip-sync and visual quality metrics may miss.
 Table \ref{tab:metrics} summarizes the proposed metrics, methodology, and setups, while Figure \ref{fig:TFG_pipeline} illustrates the standard talking face generation pipeline.